 Rumination Syndrome Vs. Acid Reflux

 In rumination syndrome, regurgitation tends to take place about 10 or 15 minutes after eating but can happen for up to one to two hours following a meal.2 In most cases, regurgitation takes place regardless of the type or size of the meal.
-A person experiencing rumination syndrome will exhibit certain behaviors which can lead to adverse physical effects.
+A person experiencing rumination syndrome will exhibit certain behaviors which can lead to adverse physical effects, like avoiding eating or drinking.

 - Weight loss